 Second Source Project

 To meet the needs of existing water customers and future growth in the Wenatchee valley for the next fifty years, the Regional Water Supply is looking for a second water source.
-The preferred location for this second water source is on Chelan County PUD property near the west bank of Rock Island Dam.
-In 2016, a contractor will begin drilling test wells and installing pumps to predict the capacity of the aquifer.
-For more information on the project please click here.
+In 2016, a contractor began drilling test wells and installing pumps to predict the capacity of an alternate aquifer.

 The City of Wenatchee is fortunate to have high-quality water in ample supply.
 To ensure that safe drinking water is delivered to your home, the City of Wenatchee administers a number of programs required by Washington State Department of Health including Cross-Connection Control, Water Use Efficiency, and Wellhead Protection.

 The Wellhead Protection Program is a management plan designed and administered by the City to help ensure that the area in and around the Eastbank Aquifer is maintained in a manner that will protect this valuable resource.
 Local residents and businesses are updated regularly on issues pertaining to safe business practices and the identification of and the proper response to potential threats to the health of the aquifer.